Aitia-IIOT/ah5-docs-java-spring/docs/help/migration-guide.md

 ## Orchestrator

 :fontawesome-solid-circle-exclamation: In v4, the Orchestrator Core Systems supported three orchestration strategies: `store`, `felxible-store` and `dynamic`.
-In v5, these startegies has been implemented as individual Core Systems.
+In v5, these startegies have been implemented as individual Core Systems.

 :fontawesome-solid-gears: In case you maintained a Local Cloud with `store` orchestration, now to achive the same, deploy the [SimpleStoreServiceOrchestration Core System](../core_systems/service_orchestration_simple_store.md). _**[not released yet]**_